There are many different podcast hosting platforms and it can be difficult to decide which one to go with…

 There’s a 30-day money-back guarantee too.

-I used to recommend WPEngine for larger sites, but Kinsta recently came out with more affordable options for people just getting started (and of course have plans for larger sites too) and I love what they offer.
+Kinsta has entry-level plans for people just getting started (and of course have plans for larger sites too) and I love what they offer.
+I use them to host this site and several others.

 They are dedicated to hosting blazing fast and stable WordPress sites.
 They have an impressive client list (including us) and really useful features.
 Things like 1-click staging allow you to configure your site in a test environment before pushing it live to the world (also great if you accidentally break something).